Wildfire and Forest Resilience

 Directed Grant Program

 The program seeks to create more resilient forest landscapes and watersheds and reduce wildfire risk.
 The climate and ecological benefits of forest-restoration treatments are well known.
 Ecologically sound forest management, including prescribed fire, and community protection are critical in securing the overall well-being of the Sierra-Cascade region.
-The SNC seeks projects that will reduce wildfire risk to people and communities.

 We also offer capacity-building grants to support this program.